bpython/curtsies/readme.md

 option-j and '\x86' for ctrl-option-f.
 If you don't need curses compatibility, you can pass 'fmtstr' for this argument to receive events like "<Ctrl-Meta-J>" and <Option-l>.
 Pass None for this parameter to do no rewriting of keypresses.

-A TerminalController object can also be used to issue commands to the terminal, such as "Put the cursor at row 17, column 50" and "Clear the screen."
-See source of terminalcontrol.py for details.

 All together now
 ----------------